Caik/go-stream-broadcast/README.md

 Go Stream Broadcast is a POC (Proof Of Concept) built in Go that explore the concept of streams on a file upload environment.

-The goal is to create a performatic and memory-efficient file upload service, that can upload a file of any size to multiples targets (e.g. a s3 bucket and YouTube API)
+The goal is to create a performatic and memory-efficient file upload service, that can upload a file of any size to multiples targets (e.g. a s3 bucket and YouTube API).

 ##